 For tracking purposes, you may want to have a ticket created in Zendesk for each meeting booked.
-This allows you to associate a ticket to a call, and also follow up on that call after it ends.
+This allows you to associate a ticket to a call and follow up on it after it ends.

 To do this, we recommend utilizing Zapier automations.

-If you would rather do this via API directly instead of Zapier, see the section below.
+See the section below if you would rather do this via API directly instead of Zapier.

 Setting up your Zendesk Action

-Zapier works in essentially 2 steps.
+Zapier works in essentially two steps.
 You can always add more actions, but basically: